MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-deploy-infopath-form-templates-with-code.md

 description: "The form code for an InfoPath managed code form template is compiled as an assembly that runs under the common language runtime (CLR).
 This means that whenever you need to make changes to the form code, you must open its project in Visual Studio 2012, make changes in the code editor, recompile your form template, and then re-deploy the form template.
 Additionally, because the private assembly for a managed code form template is running under a hosted CLR application domain, the security settings for forms that require full trust differ somewhat from form templates that do not require full trust."
 ---

-# How to: Deploy InfoPath Form Templates with Code
+# Deploy InfoPath Form Templates with Code

 The form code for an InfoPath managed code form template is compiled as an assembly that runs under the common language runtime (CLR).
 This means that whenever you need to make changes to the form code, you must open its project in Visual Studio 2012, make changes in the code editor, recompile your form template, and then re-deploy the form template.
 Additionally, because the private assembly for a managed code form template is running under a hosted CLR application domain, the security settings for forms that require full trust differ somewhat from form templates that do not require full trust.